 All editors and writers assigned to a staff position at ESM: European Supermarket Magazine have agreed to uphold the following broad editorial standards and policies:

-Editing Process and Oversight: Every piece that is published by ESM: European Supermarket Magazine has been reviewed by at least two staff members above the rank of Senior Staff Writer.
-Editors check for accuracy, and determine whether a piece is fair and impartial, as well as for clarity, spelling and grammatical errors.
+Editing Process and Oversight: Every piece that is published by ESM: European Supermarket Magazine will have been reviewed by at least one journalist and where possible two.
+The editorial team check for accuracy, and determine whether a piece is fair and impartial, as well as for clarity, spelling and grammatical errors.